 START) Undo some thread from the spool but do not cut this yet.
 Attach the end of this thread to the metal pin on your beadingloom.
 Then pass the thread back and forward around the metal pins on both sides of the loom.
 The space between the thread should be approximately the length of one beads, which you are going to add in between them.

 The number of threads must be one more than the number of beads of your bracelet.
-In this example we are making a bracelet that is 6 beads wide, so we need 7 base threads.

 STEP 1) After you have attached the base threads, take a new piece of thread (which we are ging to use to weave) and tie this onto the most left base thread.
 Leave a tail of 20 cm that allows you to hide the thread back into your work as soon as you are finished.
 After this step, pick-up 6 beads onto the thread.